Bay Pines VA Healthcare System

-Currently, VA is testing patients and employees who are symptomatic as well as those who are scheduled for medical procedures.
+Currently, VA is testing patients and employees who are symptomatic as well as those who are scheduled for medical procedures and visiting our Dental Clinics.
 We are also testing employees and residents of our Community Living Centers and other inpatient units in accordance with current CDC guidance.

 Your safety is important to us.
 The following measures have been implemented:

-- We will continue to limit the number of in-person healthcare appointments.
+- We continue to limit the number of in-person healthcare appointments and use telehealth modalities.
 Before you visit, contact your care team (either by phone or our secure messaging system) or the VISN 8 Clinical Contact Center to confirm your appointment.
 We encourage you to continue to use our virtual care options (Telehealth, VA Video Connect, VISN 8 Clinical Contact Center) for most primary care and mental health services.
 If you need an in-person appointment, one will be scheduled by your care team.

 - We will continue strict entry-point health screening, including temperature checks, for ALL before they are allowed to enter any BPVAHCS facility, to include the Lee County Healthcare Center, and at any of the Community Based Outpatient Clinics.
 This also includes buildings located on the C.W.
 Bill Young VA Medical Center campus (i.e. the National Cemetery Administration, Veteran Benefits Administration, credit union, or post office).
 Please allow a bit of extra time for this process.

 - Access and visitation restrictions to the Community Living Center are still currently in place until further notice.